jwbuurlage/category-theory-programmers/doc/10_comonads.md

 duplicate = extend id
 ```

-Let us build some intuition by looking at two examples:
+Before we look at the Haskell versions of the comonad laws, first let us build some intuition by looking at two examples:

 **Stream**